Unity Health Toronto

 2. Your most up-to-date resume/curriculum vitae.

-Program highlights: This is a general pharmacy residency program designed to prepare the candidate for clinical leadership in hospital practice.
+Program Highlights: This is a general pharmacy residency program designed to prepare the candidate for clinical leadership in hospital practice.
 The emphasis is on enhancing the understanding of and developing skills in the provision of pharmaceutical care on both the individual patient and greater system levels.
 The resident has opportunities to develop presentation, teaching, project management, research, and leadership skills.
-The residency provides multiple opportunities for interaction with undergraduate and post-graduate students in pharmacy and other health disciplines.
+The residency provides opportunities for interaction with undergraduate and post-graduate students in pharmacy and other health disciplines.
 Structured assessments are completed throughout the residency utilizing a competency-based framework.
 A certificate in Hospital Pharmacy Residency will be granted upon successful completion of the program.
+There are no mandatory drug distribution shifts required in this program.

 Extra-Rotational Activities: